MOTHERHOOD & PREGNANCY: Books + Podcasts that saved me

 Lots of the exercises involved drawing, which helped me tap into pre-verbal wisdom and connect more deeply with the mother in me.

-The Positive Birth Book by Milli Hill
+The Positive Birth Book Milli Hill

 This book guided me in creating my birth plan.
 I went from feeling lost in all the choices to feeling confident and informed.
 I chose a hospital birth with as little intervention as possible - not always an easy balance - and this book helped me see my options clearly and feel ready to advocate for myself.